Cyzer7007/dokdo-clone/README.md

 const Dokdo = require('dokdo')

-const DokdoHandler = new Dokdo(client) // Using Bot Application ownerID as default for owner option.
+const DokdoHandler = new Dokdo(client{ owners: ["1234", "1234"] ) // If owner is not specified then it will use Bot Application ownerID as default for owner option.

 client.on('messageCreate', async message => {
   if (message.content === 'ping') return message.channel.send('Pong') // handle commands first